phansch/mini_rfc_for_cargo_lint_configuration/README.md

 TODO: It would be good to look at some statically typed languages and see how they handle linting.

-Rust is different from these examples because it already comes with built-in lints.
-TODO: expand
+Rust is different from these examples because it already comes with built-in lints and those lints depend on the compilation process.

 ## Guide-level explanation